microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 - [DBeaver](https://dbeaver.io/download/) - can connect to MySQL, Oracle and PostgreSQL (and other databases)
 - [pgAdmin](https://www.pgadmin.org/download/) - PostgreSQL only
 - [MySQL Workbench](https://www.mysql.com/products/workbench/) - MySQL only
-- [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) - PostgreSQL and Oracle only (with PostgreSQL and Oracle extension, besides SQL server)
+- [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) - PostgreSQL and Oracle only (with PostgreSQL and Oracle extension, besides SQL server).
+Note: Azure Data Studio does not currently support query execution for Oracle databases.

 ## Introduction